-We recognize the need for food to be available for our students and faculty during the evening.
+We recognize the need for food to be available for our students and faculty during the evening classes at the Deming Way campus.
 The Feed the Growl program was initiated.
 Place orders to the various venues in the area in close proximity to Deming Way campus at the front desk.
 Payment (cash only please) will need to be paid at the time your order is taken.
 Orders will be delivered and available prior to the first classroom break session, approximately 6:30 p.m.